xmatters/xm-labs-event-clone/README.md

    `includeConfDetails`: {boolean} If `true` will copy the Conference Call details.
 Expects that the target Form has a  Conference stanza, otherwise a run-time error may occur.

-   `isDynamicBridge`: {boolean} [Optional] If specified, and the source event uses a non-xMatters (EXTERNAL) conference bridge, this value determines whether or not the source event's conference bridge uses a static or dynamically defined bridge number.
+   `isDynamicBridge`: {boolean} [Optional] If specified, and the source event uses a non-xMatters (EXTERNAL) conference bridge, this value determines whether or not the source event's conference bridge uses a static or dynamically defined bridge number.<br>
    If *_true_*, than the EXTERNAL bridge has a dynamically defined bridge number.
-In that case, the bridgeNumber value must be carried over to the new form if third artument is true.
+In that case, the bridgeNumber value must be carried over to the new form if third artument is true.<br>
    If *_false_*, or *_undefined_*, than the assumption is that the EXTERNAL bridge has a statically specified bridge number.
 In that case, the bridgeNumber must not be specified, or a runtime error will occur.

    `recipeints`: {object}\[] [Optional] Recipients to target.
 If null or undefined then don't explicitly target anyone.
 The format should follow that as defined for the POST /events call (see the docs [here](https://help.xmatters.com/xmapi/index.html?javascript#trigger-an-event))